U.S. Stocks Slide After Rally

 ADVERTISEMENT

-"People are just trying to protect themselves right now," Mr. Bajaj said.
+"People are just trying to protect themselves right now," Mr. Bajaj said as the stock selling accelerated.
 "I wouldn't be surprised if we saw a bounce later on," he added, noting that investors have often rushed in to scoop up stocks following sharp pullbacks this year.

-Assets that many investors consider havens rallied, with the yield on the 10-year U.S. Treasury note falling to 2.362%, according to Tradeweb, compared with 2.417% Thursday.
+Assets that many investors consider havens rallied Friday, with the yield on the benchmark 10-year U.S. Treasury note falling to 2.369%, according to Tradeweb, compared with 2.417% Thursday.
 Bond yields fall as prices rise.

 Meanwhile, the U.S. dollar retreated, with the WSJ Dollar Index -- a measure of the dollar against a basket of 16 currencies -- falling sharply before paring declines.